Ann Beckett Award

 The Ann Beckett Award Committee would like to thank all the other applicants for their excellent projects.
 These projects reflect the values of the Ann Beckett Award and follows the foundations that leaders like Ann Beckett have laid, to ensure innovative and life changing practice by Occupational Therapists.

-Previous winners of the Ann Beckett Award
+Previous winners of The Ann Beckett Award

 - 2021: won by Noreen Barry, Niamh McCormack, and Irma O’Keeffe for their project “Our Space, Our Skillset"